Ice fishing

 Ice fishing is the practice of catching fish with lines and fish hooks or spears through an opening in the ice on a frozen body of water.
 Ice fishers may fish in the open or in heated enclosures, some with bunks and amenities.

+History

+Long before it was considered a form of recreation, ice fishing "was a matter of survival".
+Archeological findings of tools and equipment across those Arctic regions show the ubiquity and sophistication of the practice among these early communities.
+Arctic communities have used under-ice net fishing since the last ice age, with the Antrea Net in Karelia – the oldest archaeological net found in the world – being over 10,000 years old.

+For First Nation communities in Canada, ice fishing remains a way to have access to traditional food, and an important source of nutrients.

+The Ojibwe people of northern Ontario were among the first to rely on ice fishing as a source of food.

 Shelters

 Longer fishing expeditions can be mounted with simple structures.
 Larger, heated structures can make multiple day fishing trips possible.
 A structure with various local names, but often called an ice shanty, ice shack, fish house, shack, icehouse, bobhouse, or ice hut, is sometimes used.
 These are dragged or towed onto the lake using a vehicle such as a snowmobile, ATV or truck.
 The two most commonly used types are portable and permanent.
 The portable houses are often made of a heavy material that is usually watertight.
 The two most common types of portable houses are those with a shelter that flips behind the user when not needed, or pop up shelters with a door as the only way out.
 The permanent shelters are made of wood or metal and usually have wheels for easy transport.
 They can be as basic as a bunk heater and holes or have satellite television, bathrooms, stoves, full-size beds and may appear to be more like a mobile home than a fishing house.

 In North America, ice fishing is often a social activity.
 Some resorts have fish houses that are rented out by the day; often, shuttle service by Snow Track or other vehicles modified to drive on ice is provided.
 In North America, portable houses appear to create a city at locations where fishing is done.